jethrolai/how-to-do-my-job/tech_terms.md

     - Golang, a programming language
 ## Julia
     - A programming language
+## JWT
+    - JSON Web Token
+    - Storing authentication information in the frontend environment.
+Commonly in local or session storage but cookies can works too.
 ## Kadane’s Algorithm
     - linear algorithm for finding the max sum of a subarray of an array.
     - https://www.geeksforgeeks.org/largest-sum-contiguous-subarray/